tdvenky/active-review-miner/README.md

     The instructions to install scikit-learn can be found at [Advanced installation instructions](http://scikit-learn.org/stable/developers/advanced_installation.html).
 Scikit-learn requires python, NumPy and SciPy to be installed first.

-    The following examples is particular to windows, but instructions for MacOS and Linux can be found from the link above.
+    The following example is particular to windows, but instructions for MacOS and Linux can be found from the link above.

     ```
     pip install -U scikit-learn